Gopaladas/MealLog/README.md

 req.userId = tokenDecoded.id.
 It automatically take the logged in userId from userAuth code.

+To find the BMR : I kept a button fill_form in profile , after filling the form throught frontend the BMR is calculated.

 Api end points :

 	UserEnd points :